DavidCico/Enhanced-Event-Driven-Backtester/README.md

 backtest.simulate_trading()
 ```

-<p align="justify">Running the backtester will generate a CSV file "equity.csv", with PnL curve, returns, drawdowns, etc. By running the following Python script, a plot can be generated to assess the strategy:</p>
+<p align="justify">Running the backtester will generate a CSV file "<em>equity.csv</em>", with PnL curve, returns, drawdowns, etc. By running the following Python script, a plot can be generated to assess the strategy:</p>

     python Plot_performance.py